 Biking Distance: 35 km or 40 km (24-25 miles).
 Longer ride is possible based on interest and fitness.

 Day 3: Time permitting before your outbound train, there is an option for a relaxing cycling ride to Colmar, a small city that is full of beauty, culture and history.
-The maze of cobbled streets give the impression that one is walking in a bygone age.
+The maze of cobbled streets is a walk through a bygone age.
 Perfect picture postcard spots such as “Petite Venise” (Little Venice) and Grunwald’s 15th century masterpiece at the Unterlinden Museum are among the highlights.
 On the way, you will visit the medieval town of Kaysersberg, early home of Albert Schweitzer.
-Run (or stroll) up the 113 steps to the top of the castle that dominates the town for some great views.
+Run (or stroll) up the 113 steps to the top of the town castle for great views.